aaaaaa123456789/gb-debug-information/debuginfo.md

   This filename MUST use forward slashes (`/`) as path separators, regardless of the operating system in which the debug information file is generated or consumed; implementations MUST convert to and from forward-slash path separators into whatever separator their host operating system uses when needed.
-  Filenames SHOULD be relative to the location of the built ROM image.
+  Filenames SHOULD be relative to the location of the built ROM image whenever this is possible, unless the corresponding files are not user-generated files (e.g., libraries that are part of the toolchain).
 * **Line count**: number of lines in the file; MAY be used to validate that the file is correct.
   References to line numbers in this file MUST NOT be larger than this field's value.
   If the line count is not known, this field is set to the [invalid value][def-invalid].